What happens to UEP majors after they graduate?

 Nicole P. Zola is living in Boston with her husband Michael Conlon.
 She is the Assistant Vice President of Wellington Management Company, LLP, an investment management company.

 Toby Gabriner received his MBA and MS/MIS from Boston University, Graduate School of Management in 1999.
-He is currently the Chief Executive Officer at Poindexter System, Inc. the leading provider of real-time, audience-based, predictive modeling solutions that lift online consumer response.
-Prior to joining Poindexter, Toby served as president of Carat Fusion.
+He is currently the CEO of MAGNIFI.FM and was previously the CEO of Adap.tv.
+He is also a member Board of Directors for Attitude Digital and lives in the San Francisco Bay Area.
 Previously, he was the senior consultant for ISL Consulting and chief operating officer of Freestyle Interactive and later was named president.
 Under his leadership, Toby grew media billings to over $25 million while improving profitability, which resulted in Freestyle being acquired by Carat Interactive in May 2003.
+(Summer 2016)